How to Plan a Trip to India

 A 2-week stay is ideal to cover a region in depth.
 Similarly, a 2-week stay will allow you to visit the major cities and a few locations near the cities you visit.
 While helping a friend plan for a visit to India, he said he would prefer to experience the country rather than just see things.
 I believe that is an excellent way to plan, but plan according to what you wish to do, see, and explore.
 India is amazingly diverse!

 Try something different when it comes to food.
-There are no specifics that can be called “Indian food.”
-Curry isn’t a dish; blame the British if you thought it was.
+There are no specifics that can be called "Indian food."
+Curry isn’t a dish.
 Each state has its own cuisine.
 A good way to introduce yourself to an Indian meal is a thali, a meal served on a platter with different dishes.
 Depending on where you are, you can try a Maharashtrian thali, Punjabi thali, North or South Indian thali, etc. Drink bottled water and unseal the cap yourself at a restaurant.
 Skip the ice.
 Refills for a tumbler of Coke or Pepsi are not free.

 Familiarize yourself with the Metric system.
 Indians don't talk about the weather, but it will come in handy with regard to planning your days.
 Indians write dates in the DD/MM/YYYY format.